galgantar/standard-deviants/index.markdown

 subtitle: A cookbook on how to go viral on Reddit
 ---

-# Preface
+# Preface 🗿

-Every cookbook preface is unnecessarily long and emotional.
-We will spare you that part. <br>
+Every cookbook preface is unnecessarily long 🥱 and emotional 💔.
+We will spare you that part 😉. <br>
-Every cookbook preface ends with a simple promise: follow these recipes, and you’ll create something unforgettable. <br>
+Every cookbook preface ends with a simple promise: follow these recipes, and you’ll create something unforgettable 😏.<br>
 This one keeps that promise - although what you create might be unforgettable for… different reasons.
-Welcome to **Toxic Stew**, a data-powered guide to the secret ingredients behind _virality_ on Reddit.
+Welcome to **Toxic Stew**, a data-powered guide to the secret ingredients behind _virality_ on Reddit 🤓.
-Before diving into the dishes, let’s prepare our ingredients.
+Before diving into the dishes, let’s prepare our ingredients 🫡.

-# Ingredients / Dataset
+# Ingredients / Dataset 📝

-## Basic Ingredients - Base Dataset
+## Basic Ingredients - Base Dataset 🧑‍🌾🫑

 The basic ingredients are extracted from the [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html):